kupalkaba1/kupalkaba1/README.md

 # 💫About Me :
-IHi there 👋, I'm TEOFREDO M. GAMALE JR!
+Hi there 👋, I'm TEOFREDO M. GAMALE JR!
 I'm a passionate Web Developer and Coding Enthusiast on a journey to master Full Stack Web Development.
 Currently, I'm diving deep into Vue.js,  Laravel, and TypeScript while continuously learning new technologies to create amazing web applications.

 🔭 Currently working on: